Analysis: U.S. companies spend billions on stay-at-home tech, boding ill for office properties

 Green Street, a real estate advisory firm, forecast in June that remote work may negatively impact office demand by about 15%.

-Many corporations plan to allow at least some remote work, including Swiss bank UBS Group (UBSG.S), which earlier this week announced plans for a mostly hybrid workforce. read more Other companies, including Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N), have resisted establishing a hybrid workplace.
+Many corporations plan to allow at least some remote work, including Swiss bank UBS Group, which earlier this week announced plans for a mostly hybrid workforce.
+Other companies, including Goldman Sachs Group Inc and Morgan Stanley, have resisted establishing a hybrid workplace.

-At Cerner Corp (CERN.O), a U.S. healthcare technology company, 75% of its 27,00 employees could be "dynamic" and work half the time remotely, said Tracy Platt, Cerner's chief human resources office.
+At Cerner Corp, a U.S. healthcare technology company, 75% of its 27,00 employees could be “dynamic” and work half the time remotely, said Tracy Platt, Cerner’s chief human resources office.

 “We want to get the best of both worlds and we’re confident we can through this model,” she said.